The Cowspiracy Farce

 There is obviously no reference to the Union of Concerned Scientists 2011 report that states: “Climate-friendly beef production practices reduce methane and nitrous oxide emissions while increasing carbon sequestration…

-In reality (city dweller) Kip is clueless.
+In reality (My note: white, male, privileged) city dweller Kip is clueless.

 Another major omission from the film is that globally most pasture land is too mountainous, too wet or too dry, too exposed or inaccessible, etc. to be plowed up for agriculture.
 This same land, however, is ideal for grazing livestock.